The best Chinese beef stew (柱侯蘿蔔炆牛腩) I have ever tasted was at an old-school coffee shop in Aberdeen, Hong Kong.

 - Water enough to cover the beef

 - Place the beef, ginger, and peppercorn in cold water, enough to cover the beef.
 Bring the water to a boil.
 Let it boil for about five minutes.
-Remove the beef, wash and cut into chunks.
+Remove the beef, wash, and cut it into chunks.

 - Heat some vegetable oil.
 Saute the ginger, garlic, and scallion until aromatic.
 Add the blanched beef.
 Stir-fry for five minutes or until the beef turn slightly brown.

-- Add the ingredients in the seasoning section.
+- Add the ingredients to the seasoning section.